Hoyasumii/avengers-endgame/README.md

 SCOTT LANG: Yeah, but I mean, what are we gonna do?
 We need him.
 What, are we gonna stop?

 STEVE ROGERS: No, I wanna do it right.
-We're
+We're g